tourism in morocco

-The currency is the dirham.
-The change is approximately 1€ = 11DH.
-The easiest is to change in the Moroccan airport, or after when traveling through Morocco, change in bank branches in urban areas.
-In some hotels, and possibly in some cities can pay by credit card.
+The country’s currency is the Dirham.
+The change is approximately € 1 = 10DH.
+The most comfortable thing is to change at the Moroccan airport and once traveling through Morocco, at bank offices in urban centers.
+In some hotels and possibly in some cities you can pay by credit card.

 Morocco is in the Greenwich time zone and there is no time change in spring and autumn.
 With respect to Spain, in Morocco the same time in winter, and 1 hour less in summer.